rkabir/mwdb/README.markdown

 mwdb
 ====

-mwdb is a [Python][] library for working with data in [MediaWiki][] databases like those from Wikipedia.
+mwdb is a [Python] [py] library for working with data in [MediaWiki] [mw] databases like those from [Wikipedia] [wp].
 It is useful for researchers in the fields of Computational Linguistics, Machine Learning, Knowledge Representation ...

 Features
 --------